fmoyaflores/OSBN/README.md

 Unlike proprietary systems, OSBN emphasizes openness and adaptability, providing an alternative to costly, closed bioreactor platforms.
 By merging GMP compliance with flexibility for experimental research, OSBN addresses a crucial gap in the market, encouraging broader participation and speeding innovation in LBP production.

-The initiative embodies Astera’s ethos of supporting public-focused innovators whose work fills gaps neither government nor markets adequately address.
-OSBN reflects Astera’s belief in the transformative power of open, distributed systems to reconstruct the machinery of science for a prosperous future.
+The initiative embodies the organization’s ethos of supporting public-focused innovators whose work fills gaps neither government nor markets adequately address.
+OSBN reflects the organization’s belief in the transformative power of open, distributed systems to reconstruct the machinery of science for a prosperous future.

 ---